 Toronto Fringe Tent

 36. Shakespeare in the Ruff.
-Visit the High Park amphitheater for a wonderful show of Shakespeare.
+Visit the High Park Amphitheater for a wonderful show of Shakespeare.

 38. Toronto International Busker FestivalSee entertaining performers in Woodbine Park.
-The event will return in 2022 from September 2-5, 2022.

 39. Visit the Museum of Illusions.
 One ticket gets you entrance to more than 100 mind-bending rooms, from holograms to vortex tunnels to game rooms and 3D puzzles.